odoo/odoo/doc/reference/views.rst

         The groupby defined above allows to group data by category.

-        When the field is of type ``date`` or ``datetime``, the records are grouped by month by default.
+        When the field is of type ``date`` or ``datetime``, the filter generates a submenu of the Group By menu in which the following interval options are available: day, week, month, quarter, year.

-        This can be modified by using one of the following options: day, week, quarter, year.
+        In case the filter is in the default set of filters activated at the view initialization, the records are grouped by month by default.
+This can be changed by using the syntax 'date_field:interval' as in the following example.

         Example: